mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

   "correlators_calculation.nb" and of the vertices computed in "functional_derivatives.nb", which are loaded in the same notebooks just above the line of code computing each of them.

-- The notebook "Ward_identities.nb" checks the Ward identities for all of our correlation functions; analytically for two and three-point, numerically for four-point.
+- The notebook "ward_identities.nb" checks the Ward identities for all of our correlation functions; analytically for two and three-point, numerically for four-point.

   Have fun and please write me if you encounter any issues !